Felony convictions vacated for 4 Navy officers in sprawling scandal

 SAN DIEGO (AP) — The felony convictions of four Navy officers in a sprawling bribery case were vacated due to prosecutorial misconduct Wednesday.

 U.S. District Judge Janis Sammartino called the misconduct “outrageous” and agreed to allow the four men to plead guilty to a misdemeanor and pay a $100 fine each.
+The officers on Wednesday pleaded guilty to a charge of destruction of government property, according to the San Diego Union-Tribune.

 The officers — former Capts.
 David Newland, James Dolan and David Lausman and former Cmdr.
 Mario Herrera — were convicted in one of the worst bribery cases in recent history for the Navy that centered around a defense contractor nicknamed Fat Leonard.